fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/permissions.md

 ```

-Remember, if your database specifies a defaultAuth, this `_tx` map is optional.
+Remember, if your ledger specifies a defaultAuth, this `_tx` map is optional.

 ### Fluree Permissions

 Fluree allows very granular permissions to control exactly what data users can write and read, down to an entity + attribute level.
-When a user connects to a database, effectively their database is custom to them (and their requested point in time).
-Any data they do not have access to doesn't exist in their database.
-This means you can give direct access to the database to any user, and they can run ad-hoc queries without ever a concern that data might be leaked.
+When a user connects to a ledger, effectively their ledger is custom to them (and their requested point in time).
+Any data they do not have access to doesn't exist in their ledger.
+This means you can give direct access to the ledger to any user, and they can run ad-hoc queries without ever a concern that data might be leaked.
 This is a very powerful concept that can drastically simplify end-user applications.

 Permissions are controlled by restricting (or allowing) access to either collections or attributes, and both of these dimensions of access must be true to allow access.